Heinkel He 59: Operations

+During the Battle of Britain, they were used to rescue German aircrew who had ditched in The Channel.
 The British claimed that because the air-sea rescue aircraft were being used for reconnaissance, they were legitimate targets despite carrying Red Cross markings.
 Even before then some had been forced down by British aircraft.

+Most of the 140 B-2s and B-3s built by Arado were later converted by the Walter Bachmann Flugzeugbau for air/sea rescue (He 59C-2 and D-1) or specialised training in navigation (He 59C-1, D-1 and N), torpedo dropping (E-1) and photographic roles (E-2).
+All of these aircraft were unarmed except for the He 59N.

 The Ilmavoimat (Finnish Air Force) rented four aircraft from Germany in August 1943.
 These were used to ferry long-range reconnaissance patrols behind enemy lines.
 They were returned to Germany four months later.